Sir Boateng Online

 • Types of Electrical fault

-• What is electrical fault?
+• What is an electrical fault?

-Now what is electrical protection?
+Now, what is electrical protection?

 Selecting a protective device.